frequem/ModuleLib/README.md

 #Manifest

-To recognize modules, a jar must add following to its manifest:
+For modules to be recognized, a jar must add following to its manifest:

 	Module: true